 960 Grid System

 Hundreds of thousands of websites have used Nathan Smith’s 960 Grid System to power their design layout.
 It’s an efficient tool for streamlining the workflow of hard working web developers.
-Through the choice of two different column layouts (12 & 16 respectively), developers can quickly bootstrap a homepage that’ll support any kind of dynamic and static input.
-It’s possible to add more columns, but you’ll need to work with the documentation to understand the use more clearly.
+By choosing two different column layouts (12 & 16 respectively), developers can quickly bootstrap a homepage that’ll support any kind of dynamic and static input.
+Adding more columns is possible, but you’ll need to work with the documentation to understand the use more clearly.

 Unsemantic is the follow up version of the 960 grid that provides full responsive design capabilities.
 Through unique pull classes developers can rearrange the layout of the page they’re producing, which could help to promote and showcase most important content at any given time, a known strategy to help search engines better understand the purpose of each content element.
 Unsemantic is also a proud user of Media Queries, so established front-end devs won’t have a tough time to customize this grid framework for their own needs.

 Hence, Simple Grid is for everyone who is after simplicity and ease of use.
 The layout is responsive, compatible with smartphones, tablets and desktop computers.
 In other words, your project’s performance will be top-notch without a shadow of a doubt.
 It is entirely in tune with large screens and higher resolutions, too.
 Also, Simple Grid is just a grid, without any additional assets, making it very lightweight.
 With the convenient twelve-column structure, you have the freedom to create the layout exactly your liking.
 You can divide it into two, three, four or six columns flawlessly.